-Marshall is wonderful here.
-It’s one of his best roles.
+Marshall is wonderful here — it’s one of his best roles.
 Plus I’m always amazed by the actor’s grace, elegance.
-He had lost a leg during the war, but you really can’t tell just by looking at him.
+Marshall had lost a leg during the war, but you really can’t tell just by looking at him.
 Marshall has a slight limp that’s almost undetectable — that’s great acting in itself!

 Conclusions & Final Thoughts: